 Trends in retail IoT

-There are numerous IoT-related benefits to the retail industry, but here are five of the top trends to look for in 2020 and beyond.
+There are numerous IoT-related benefits to the retail industry, but here are five of the top trends to look for.

 On-site sensors for maintenance and compliance

 Retailers can use IoT technology to ensure that their stores are running smoothly and are staying compliant even when they’re not around.

 You could install commercial sensors for food safety, warehouse and storage facilities, and even parking site monitors.
 There are a variety of sensors in the market that can track things like temperature, light meter, humidity, and CO.

 These sensors can then “talk” to your smartphone and indicate how your stores are doing.
 And if anything is amiss — for instance, if there is a rise in temperature levels — you’ll get an alert instantly.

 Depending on your solution provider, you may even have the ability to generate reports, so you can view historical data and track any fluctuations and trends overtime.

 Another bonus of store sensors?
 Store sensors allow retailers to automate tedious and repetitive safety checks resulting in labor savings.

 Every retailer knows that long lines deter your customers from purchasing products and, often, from returning back to your store.
 But on the other hand, it’s hard for retailers to justify paying multiple employees to work during busier shopping times.
 That’s where IoT comes in.
 A system can be set up that reads tags on each item when a customer leaves the store.